samuelkyprianou/Remote_Testing_app/README.md

-# Student Teacher Remost Test Center
+# Student Teacher Remote Test Center

-This is a rails static app that lets teachers to create a test enviroment for thier students.
+This is a rails static app that lets teachers create a test enviroment for their students.

 Steps -